CP1401/Practicals/prac_10/README.md

 ### Example output:

 ```
-Enter filename: recentrain.txt
+Filename: recentrain.txt
-Enter lower limit: 10
+Threshold: 10
 Processing...
 6 out of 10 (60.0%) of values are greater than 10.0.
 ```

-## 3. BMI File
+## 4. BMI File
 File: `bmifiles.py`

-Write a program that writes and reads from "bmis.txt" (not at the same time).
+Write a program that writes and reads from `bmis.txt` (not at the same time).
 Reuse your code from [Prac 6](../prac_06/README.md#example) (and 7) where you calculated a person's BMI based on height and weight.

 The first part of your program should ask the user for a number of people,